Diversity, Equity, and Inclusion at The Arbor Company

 We launched the Arbor Good Reads program in February 2021 with the first monthly focus on Black history.
 Interested Arbor people can request a free book from the month’s reading list.

-Beginning in March 2021, all Arbor people will participate in unconscious bias training facilitated either by our partners at Eagle’s Flight or our own community leaders who will receive relevant training.
+Beginning in March 2021, unconscious bias training began to roll out for all Arbor people, facilitated either by our partners at Eagle’s Flight or our own community leaders who will received relevant facilitator training.

-In March 2021 we will introduce new tools for annual growth and development conversations to create a more engaged and meaningful experience for all Arbor people.
+Later in 2021 we also introduced new tools for annual growth and development conversations to create a more engaged and meaningful experience for all Arbor people.